Building a strong safety culture will help reduce onsite accidents, lower insurance costs, and prevent costly downtimes.

 6. Learn to Navigate Language Barriers

-Create a more inclusive workforce by navigating around language barriers to reinforce these same safety principles to foreign language speakers.
+Create a more inclusive workforce by navigating language barriers to reinforce these safety principles for foreign-language speakers.

-According to one survey, the construction industry faces the largest gap between skilled laborers who speak another primary language and contractors able to communicate with them effectively.
+According to one survey, the construction industry faces the largest gap between skilled laborers who speak another primary language and contractors who can communicate effectively with them.

-There are several ways to navigate language barriers, whether Spanish-speaking trades or any language, to communicate your goals and beliefs uniformly.
+There are several ways to navigate language barriers, whether Spanish-speaking trades or any other language, to communicate your goals and beliefs consistently.

 7. Designate Specific Safety Leaders